 Through out this website we are going to break down exactly what you need to know about setting up a home gym that will suit your exercising needs.
 Whether you are building out your gym to gain strength, lean muscle, or simply cut out some of the fat you may have accidentally acquired during the holidays.
 Whatever your goals are you are going to have one of the garage gyms that people are going to be jealous of!

-Garage Gym Equipment - Deciding on the Best Workout Equipment for You
+Deciding on the Best Workout Equipment for Your Gym

-The first thing you need to do when building a gym in your home is to figure out exactly what your goals are.
+The first thing you need to do when building a gym in your home is to figure out exactly what your goals are, and find a design for your gym that will suit that.
 Eventually, to have a well rounded garage gym you are going to want to move towards having three main categories of equipment.
 These three categories of equipment are the meat and potatoes of any multi station home gym – cardiovascular, compound exercise equipment (movements that use multiple muscle groups), and free weights.

 If you’re number one priority is to lose weight and improve your cardiovascular health then without question you should purchase some type of aerobic equipment first.
 I personally recommend a rowing machine over a treadmill, exercise bike, or elliptical machine simply because it will also help you to build strength while doing aerobic exercise.